GiggleLiu/ScientificComputingForPhysicists/docs/src/chap3/sparse.md

 @test Matrix(csc_matrix) * Matrix(csc_matrix2) ≈ csc_matrix * csc_matrix2
 ```

-!!! note "Question"
-    Can you explain why the above test does not pass?

 ## Dominant eigenvalue problem

 Given a matrix $A \in \mathbb{R}^{n \times n}$, the dominant eigenvalue problem is to find the largest eigenvalue $\lambda_1$ and its corresponding eigenvector $x_1$ such that